mxagar/mlflow_guide/README.md

 ![MLflow Experiment Run: UI](./assets/mlflow_experiments_ui_run.jpg)

-### Extra: MLflow Tracking Quickstart
+### Extra: MLflow Tracking Quickstart with Server, Model Registration and Loading

 Source: [MLflow Tracking Quickstart](https://mlflow.org/docs/latest/getting-started/intro-quickstart/index.html)

 In addition to the example above, this other (official) example is also interesting: The Iris dataset is used to fit a logistic regression.
 These new points are shown:

 - A dedicated server is started with `mlflow server`; beforehand, we did not explicitly start a server.
 We can start a server to, e.g., have a local/remote server instance.
 In the following example, a local server is started.
 We need to explicitly use the server URI in the code.
 Additionally, since we now have a server, we don't run `mlflow ui`, but we simply open the server URI.
-- MLflow tracking/logging is done.
+- MLflow tracking/logging is done using the server URI.
 - The model is loaded using `mlflow.pyfunc.load_model()` and used to generate some predictions.

 A server is created as follows: